-- b.
-Measuring the unmeasurable Sub-nanoscale science for Nanometrology.
-This subtopic seeks to find and test new approaches for nano- and sub-nano metrology.
-Proposals should target new techniques, for example, physics-, biochemistry- and chemistry-based methods incorporating nano- and picometre-length scales in the spatial domain with femtoand atto-seconds in the temporal domain.
+d.
+Measuring the unmeasurable - Sub-nanoscale science for Nanometrology.
+This sub-topic seeks to find and test new approaches for nano- and sub-nano metrology.
+Proposals should target new techniques, for example, physics-, biochemistry- and chemistry-based methods incorporating nano- and picometre-length scales in the spatial domain with femto- and attoseconds in the temporal domain.
 The proposal must address research from a novel measurement concept up to a technique and/or method including prototype measuring devices/setups and procedures, and sound metrological aspects like quantification of uncertainty or traceability.
 Proposals should seek to approach theoretical limits in challenging domains (physical, chemical, biological) while minimising any potential damage or change to the object being measured.
-Full three-dimensional characterisation (tomography) or the application of metrological procedures to transient phenomena on a sub-nanosecond time-scale could push the limits in metrology.
+Full three-dimensional characterisation (tomography) or the application of metrological procedures to transient phenomena on a sub-nanosecond timescale could push the limits in metrology.
 Research on refining existing techniques is excluded.
 Proposals will address emerging issues of nano-metrology in spatial and temporal dimensions, including for example morphology, composition, reactivity, energy, dynamics or relevant optical, electronic, chemical and biochemical properties.
-Challenges in measurement that could be used as test cases are, e.g., understanding and controlling changing morphology impacting chemical properties in nano-photonic devices or battery electrodes; integrating metrology with sub-nanoprinting, nano-engineering or selfcharacterisation techniques; the measurements of heat transfer across interfaces down to the atomic size level; or the characterisation of the dynamics of molecular interactions in or with biological systems for health or smart materials.
-The use of advanced modelling, statistical methods, big data and machine learning methods is welcome where appropriate. - c.
-Digital twins for the life-sciences.
-The sub-topic aims at the close integration and realtime interaction of dynamical models of biological structures (from biochemical pathways to cells, tissues, organs and individuals), with imaging and sensing technologies for biological mechanisms and processes.
-It extends concepts and technologies of digital twins beyond their industrial versions, which are typically supporting the life-cycle of engineered products, into the domain of the life sciences.
-The core challenge is to derive and update the digital twin using information from the imaging, sensing and monitoring of its biological counterpart, taking the achievements of systems biology, metabolomics and systems medicine into account.
-This can be done in vivo at whole-body (e.g., using wearable and implantable sensors) or organ level or in vitro - e.g., for interacting cells and organoids, 3D cell co-cultures, organ/body-on-chip).
-Beyond the development of static and structural models, a further challenge is to include dynamics at multiple temporal scales (e.g. for deriving adaptive, predictive values), through new principles of imaging and sensing that take the time-dimension into account.
-Biological dynamics can be observed in the unmanipulated state or under manipulation by chemical, biological, physical agents such as pharmaceuticals, viruses, acoustic waves, electromagnetic fields, light, forces, or altered temperature.
-This will offer unprecedented insights into the molecular and cellular dynamics underlying human disorders such as metabolic, cardiovascular, neurological, oncological or rare pathologies, where personalised precision medicines and advanced diagnostic and therapeutic approaches but also prevention measures (lifestyle, nutrition, environmental factors) are needed to make healthcare more effective, more convenient, cheaper and uniquely tailored to each patient.
-Work on ethical implications should be included.
+Challenges in measurement that could be used as test cases are, e.g., understanding and controlling changing morphology impacting chemical properties in nano-photonic devices or battery electrodes; integrating metrology with sub-nanoprinting, nano-engineering or self-characterisation techniques; the measurements of heat transfer across interfaces down to the atomic size level; or the characterisation of the dynamics of molecular interactions in or with biological systems for health or smart materials.
+The use of advanced modelling, statistical methods, big data and machine learning methods is welcome where appropriate.

-FET Proactive projects should establish a solid baseline of knowledge and skills and assemble the interdisciplinary communities around them, including from the social sciences and humanities.
-They should further foster the emergence of a broader innovation ecosystem and create a fertile ground for co-design of the new technological paradigm and its future take-up (e.g., wider stakeholder/public engagement, informal education, policy debate), in line with the discussion on Responsible Research and Innovation (RRI) in the introduction to this FET work programme.
+Projects should establish a solid baseline of knowledge and skills and assemble the interdisciplinary communities around them, including from the social sciences and humanities.
+They should further foster the emergence of a broader innovation ecosystem and create a fertile ground for co-design of the new technological paradigm and its future take-up (e.g., wider stakeholder/public engagement, informal education, policy debate), in line with the discussion on Responsible Research and Innovation (RRI) in the introduction of the FET part of the work programme.

-The Commission considers that proposals requesting a contribution from the EU of EUR 4 to 5 million and with a duration of up to 4 years would allow this specific challenge to be addressed appropriately.
+The Commission considers that proposals requesting a contribution from the EU of EUR 4 to 4.50 million and with a duration of up to 4 years would allow this specific challenge to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other amounts or project duration.